 Anyone can nominate an individual or group for an Award.
 All the information on eligibility and nomination forms can be found online: nsar.govt.nz/awards

 Nominations close 31 January 2026

-Farewells for AREC
+Hails and farewells for AREC

 Don Robertson is looking forward to a well-deserved retirement after stepping down as CEO of Amateur Radio Emergency Communications.